nkinnan/esphome-pace-bms/README.md

 Did you read this entire document?
 If not, please do that first to make sure you understand how everything works.
 You might be able to figure it out on your own!

-If you still have an issue, or are seeing some "strange data" or log output, you can create an issue report.
+If you still have an issue, or are seeing some "strange data" or log output, you can create an [issue report](https://github.com/nkinnan/esphome-pace-bms/issues).

 # Miscellaneous Notes

 - My personal preference is for the [C# Style Guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/) but the idea is to get this into ESPHome and [their guidelines](https://esphome.io/guides/contributing.html#codebase-standards) are different.
 It's currently a bit of a mishmash until I can refactor over to ESPHome's style completely.

-- Huge shout-out to https://github.com/syssi/esphome-seplos-bms who implemented an initial basic decode letting me know this was possible, and also compiled some documentation which was immensely useful.
-Without which I might never have gotten started on, or been motivated to finish, this more complete reverse-engineering and implementation of the protocol.
+- Huge shout-out to [Syssi](https://github.com/syssi/esphome-seplos-bms) who implemented an initial basic decode letting me know this was possible, and also compiled some documentation which was immensely useful.
+Without their work, I might never have gotten started on, or been motivated to finish, this more complete reverse-engineering and implementation of the protocol.

+- Huge shout-out to Rogan whos help was invaluable in adding multi-pack support.
+Gathering uart logs and packet captures for me, testing out changes, and most importantly: I don't currently have a multi-pack setup (at least not all of the same brand/type) - he was able to give me remote access to his system which enabled me to test and verify this new feature.

 # Helping Out

 - I would like to make additions to the [known supported battery packs](#What-Battery-Packs-are-Supported) section.
-If you have a pack that works, please share!
+If you have a pack that works, please share by [filing an issue](https://github.com/nkinnan/esphome-pace-bms/issues)!

-- If you can locate any new [documentation](https://github.com/nkinnan/esphome-pace-bms/tree/main/protocol_documentation) on the protocol, particularly for version 20 variants, or if you find a variation on version 25 (I'm not aware of any at this time), please let me know!
+- If you can locate any new [documentation](https://github.com/nkinnan/esphome-pace-bms/tree/main/protocol_documentation) on the protocol, particularly for version 20 variants, or if you find a variation on version 25 (I'm not aware of any at this time), please [let me know](https://github.com/nkinnan/esphome-pace-bms/issues)!

 - Want to contribute more directly?
 Found a bug?
 Submit a PR!
 Could be helpful to discuss it with me first if it's non-trivial design change, or adding a new variant.
+I'm on discord as nkinnan_63071 or you can [file an issue](https://github.com/nkinnan/esphome-pace-bms/issues) to get in touch if needed.

 - And of course, if you appreciate the work that went into this, you can always [buy me a coffee](https://www.buymeacoffee.com/nkinnan) :)